 Television Shows Are Led by a Panel of Producers.
-In Scripted Television, They Are the Writing Staff.
+In Scripted Television, The Vast of Them Are the Writing Staff.

 Television shows are led by a panel of producers.
-In scripted television, they are the writing staff.
-The person in charge of a TV show is called the showrunner, the chief executive producer who ultimately runs the show.
-More precisely, the showrunner is defined by the Oxford Dictionary as "the person who has [full] creative authority and management responsibility for a television [series]."
+In scripted television, the vast of them are the writing staff.
+The person in charge of a TV show is called the showrunner, the top-level executive producer who ultimately runs the show.
+More precisely, the showrunner is defined by the Oxford Dictionary as "the person who has overall creative authority and management responsibility for a television [series]."

 Showrunners have typically created—or, in some cases, further developed—the series' original characters.
 Additionally, in this format of television, they are usually the head writer, which refers to the executive producer who writes most prolifically for the show.

 While all showrunners in scripted television run the writers room, the other producers (to the exclusion of the line producer and production facilities producer — the latter who are given the title of produced by) attend writing team meetings but may not necessarily write scripts for any particular episode.
 For instance, an experienced director or cast member—such as Mariska Hargitay, who plays Olivia Benson, the lead detective in the hit NBC television drama Law & Order: Special Victims Unit (SVU)—may participate in all the discussion meetings in the writers room and simply obtain a producer title that way.

-Lastly, some showrunners might also be the distributor, or the executive producer (EP) who owns a production company that financially distributes the show, but the latter will only receive an executive producer credit if they have some other additional involvement in the conception or making of the show.
+Lastly, some showrunners might also be the distributor, or the individual who owns a production company that financially distributes the show, but the latter will only receive an executive producer credit if they have some other additional involvement in the conception or making of the show.

 Below I provided a glossary of job functions used in television production.
 However, the following content applies more to scripted television than it does to reality TV.

-Showrunner (also spelled Show runner): The chief job function of the executive producer, the showrunner puts together each episode, hires and fires the cast and crew, and runs the writers room.
-Not only do they approve the show’s budget for network and production company executives.
+Showrunner (also spelled Show runner): The chief job function of the executive producer, the showrunner hires the cast and crew, supervises the writers and editing rooms, oversees the costume and set design, and approves the budget for network and production company executives.
 Not only do they enforce the final decisions for a TV show, but are also on the set early to tell the director how they want each scene to be filmed before editing storylines in the writers room.
 Typically, the head writer and creator of the series as well.

 Co-Executive Producer: This title refers to a staff member who attends each writing team meeting, and has oftentimes moved up the hierarchy.
-They typically serve as senior writer(s), writing scripts for one or more episode(s) over the course of several seasons.
-Co-executive producer(s) also supervise many of the other departments' personnel (i.e., the line producer, staff in the editing room, office clerks, etc.).
+They typically serve as senior writer(s), penning scripts for one or more episode(s) over the course of several seasons.
+Co-executive producer(s) might also help supervise many of the other departments' personnel (i.e., the line producer, staff in the editing room, office clerks, etc.).

 Supervising Producer: An experienced staff member who had been working in the writers room as a producer and/or co-producer for at least two seasons.
-Supervising producer(s) also attend each writing team meeting, and usually write episodes assigned by the showrunner(s).
+Supervising producer(s) also attend each writing team meeting, and usually write episodes, as assigned by the showrunner.

 Producer/Co-Producer: These titles refer to the staff members who attend each writing team meeting, and oftentimes describes their level of experience.
-The producer and co-producer writing staff usually write episodes assigned by the showrunner(s).
+The producer and co-producer writing staff usually write episodes, as assigned by the showrunner.

 Executive Story Editor/Story Editor/Staff Writer: Staff on the writing team who have yet to receive a producer title.
-They usually write episodes assigned by the showrunner(s).
+They usually write episodes, as assigned by the showrunner.

 Production Assistant (PA): Someone who has just entered the industry, working as an assistant to a crew member.
 PA's typically receive the title "Assistant to..."

-Unit Production Manager (UPM)/Production Coordinator/Production Supervisor: Sometimes credited as production office coordinator (POC), these job titles refer to the production (office) managers who order the lighting and camera equipment, hand out the shooting schedules and related paperwork, as well as booking any needed travel tickets and/or lodging for the cast and crew, as assigned by the line producer.
+Unit Production Manager (UPM)/Production Coordinator/Production Supervisor: Sometimes credited as production office coordinator (POC), these job titles refer to the production (office) managers who order the lighting and camera equipment, hand out the shooting schedules and related paperwork, arrange for catering services, as well as book any needed travel tickets and/or lodging for the cast and crew, as assigned by the line producer.

 Produced By: Also called Production Facilities Producer.
-Not to be confused with the producer titles, they are usually unaffiliated with the writing team; these producers handle physical production facilities on-set, i.e., choreography, stunts, a bird or an insect flying in the air, etc.).
+These television producers coordinate the logistics of the physical production facilities on-set (i.e., choreography, stunts, a bird or an insect flying in the air, etc.).
 Those who hold the "produced by" title are oftentimes the line producer as well.